gravitational/careers/teams.md

 ### Teleport Devops

-Teleport DevOps is responsible for building, maintaining, and testing open-source modules for various configuration management platforms.
-This will be the open-source code that enables both our OSS and Enterprise customers to deploy and maintain Teleport on their chosen configuration management system.
-We’re looking to cover Kubernetes, Terraform on various clouds, Ansible, Salt, Puppet, etc.
+We want to ensure Teleport is easy to install and maintain within our customers infrastructure, whether they're enterprise or opensource customers.
+This means supporting the plethora of configuration management tools and approaches different customers use.
+In this role you get to work with the most popular configuration management tooling to ensure we have modules and docs for using Teleport with the customers preferred deployment platform.
+This role allows a great opportunity to work with Kubernetes, Terraform, Packer, Ansible, Salt, Puppet, and more within various cloud providers.

+Success in this role ensures that customers of Teleport can not only install but maintain their teleport deployments on their own infrastructure.

 ## Cloud
 The Teleport Cloud offering is new; we're on a journey of defining and building a culture around production, offering a secure and reliable hosted version of Teleport Enterprise as a service.
 Our mandate is straightforward; we need to be prepared to secure, develop, monitor, maintain, scale, investigate, and automate the SAAS version of Teleport.
 Our work includes a wide variety of projects drawing on various skill sets, from ensuring we're up to date on patches to redesigning parts of the Teleport Core project to leverage the capabilities a cloud environment can deliver.